|The Frankfurt-Tipp rating:|

 |Production country:||Deutschland 2018|

-As I said: There are some things you could criticize about "work without author".
-Nevertheless, it's undeniable that Florian Henckel von Donnersmarck has once again delivered some great cinema, that touches and stirs up, that makes us thoughtful, but at the end also somehow very happy.
-A great film that is rightly regarded as the German Oscar hope.
-Absolutely worth seeing!
+As I said, there's plenty to criticize about Work Without an Author.
+Nevertheless, it is undeniable that Florian Henckel von Donnersmarck has once again delivered very great cinema that touches and stirs, that makes you think, but in the end also somehow very happy.
+A great film that is rightly considered a German Oscar hopeful.
+Absolutely worth seeing

 An article by Frankfurt-Tipp